cr/pyHP49/README.md

 right-arrow), and then run ./hp49.py.
 Or run it first, and it will prompt you through the steps.

-You are dropped into an IPython shell, so you can have some fun with the hp object.
+You are dropped into an IPython shell, so you can have some fun with the hp module.
-To get usage information on the main class:
+To get usage information on the main module:

 * hp.help()